 But always, whenever what can act and what can be acted upon are together, what is potential comes to be at work, as the one learning, from being something potentially becomes something potentially in a different way . . . and once he is in this condition, if nothing prevents it, he is at work and contemplates, or else he would be in the contrary condition, that of ignorance.
 And these things are similar with natural things; for what is cold is potentially hot, but when it has changed [i.e., become hot], by the time it is fire, it burns, unless something prevents it and gets in the way.
 (Phys.
 VIII.4 255a31−b9; see Soul II.5 417a5–10, Met.
 IX.5 1048a4–6)28

-Aristotle says three things in this passage that are relevant for our purposes: first, although knowledge is acquired, when it is complete it is potent the way other natural things already are, and is immediately at work just as earth falls and fire burns.29 So sources have this in common whether the source is ultimately nature (phusis), desire (orexis), or choice (prohairesis) (Met.
+Aristotle says three things in this passage that are relevant for our purposes: first, although knowledge is acquired, when it is complete it is potent the way other natural things already are, and is immediately at work just as earth falls and fire burns.29 So all sources have this propensity to act, whether the source is nature (phusis), desire (orexis), or choice (prohairesis) (Met.
 IX.5 1048a10–16).30

 Second, activity is not something that happens to potency: the activity comes from the source, that is, what is at work is the source.
 This is clear even in the way Aristotle describes material as “a co-cause with the form of the things that come into being, like a mother,” which “inherently yearns for [ephiesthai] and stretches out toward [oregesthai] it [the form] by its own nature” (Phys.
-I.9 192a13–18).31 The “yearning for” and “reaching for” metaphorically express the being proper to potency, namely, the tendency to be-at-work immediately unless prevented.
+I.9 192a13–18).31 Its nature “yearning for” and “reaching for” metaphorically express the being proper to potency, namely, the tendency to be-at-work immediately unless prevented.
 What this means is that the agent-patient relationship is not the fundamental character of sources, but a derivative feature.
 The basis of agent-patient relationships, as we shall see below, is not force, but mutual affection.

 Third, there is a distinction between potency and activity, for a thing can be potent without being at work if its conditions are not met.
 This means that it is possible for something to be fire while not currently burning—that is, be fire in-potency—just as a builder is still a builder even while he is having lunch.